Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

-Start with division of the plane into stripes of height $1$.
-Denote stripes which contain at least one point from $V$ as $Q_1,Q_2,\cdots,Q_r$.
-For every such stripe, construct data structure from Subsection \ref{sec:stripes-structure} .
-This step takes in total $\Ot{n}$ time as initialization of every stripe takes time proportional to number of points inside this stripe and there is $n$ point in total.
+Let us divide the plane into stripes of height $1$.
+Let us consider only the stripes containing at least one point from $V$, denoting them $Q_1, Q_2,\cdots, Q_r$.
+For every such stripe, we construct its own Single Stripe Data Structure from Subsection \ref{sec:stripes-structure}.
+This step takes a total of $\Ot{n}$ time, as initialization of every stripe takes time proportional to number of points inside this stripe and there are $n$ points in total.

-Consider an operation $\Mark$ with square $H$.
+Consider an operation $\Mark()$ with some square $H$.
 The square $H$ intersects at most $2$ stripes from our collection.
-We can update these stripes separately to mark appropriate points inside them.
+We can update these stripes separately to mark appropriate points inside them in the same complexity as $\Mark()$ from SSDS, i.e. $\Ot{1}$.

-There is however a problem with the $\ListDifferences$ operation.
-Given two collections of stripes from different moments of time we would like to list the symmetric difference between the marked points.
-However, we cannot iterate over all stripes and run $\ListDifferences$ on them as it would take $\Ot{r + |D|}$ time, where $r$ is number of stripes.
-This can be clearly linear.
-We need a way to identify the stripes where there is at least one point belonging to the resulting symmetric difference.
+There is, however, a problem with the $\ListDifferences$ operation.
+Given two collections of stripes from different moments of time we would like to list the symmetric difference between the sets of marked points.
+However, we cannot iterate over all stripes and run $\ListDifferences$ on every one of them, as it would take $\Ot{r + |D|}$ time, where $r$ is number of stripes.
+This can be $\Omega(n)$ in worst case, which is way more than we need.
+Hence, we require some way to identify the stripes where there is at least one point belonging to the resulting symmetric difference.

-To achieve that we use an auxiliary persistent segment tree.
-In particular, we use it in similar manner to the example in Section \ref{sec:squares}.
-We associate the leaves of the segment tree with the stripes $Q_1,\ldots,Q_r$.
+To achieve that, we use an auxiliary structure virtually identical to Simple Set Retrieval from Section \ref{sec:persistent-segment-tree}.
+We associate the leaves of the segment tree (i.e. elements of the underlying set) with the stripes $Q_1, \ldots, Q_r$.
 Each leaf stores a pointer to the representative of a stripe and the hash of its marked points.
-Then we can efficiently identify leaves with different hashes and so the stripes with non-empty symmetric difference between two versions.
+This way we can efficiently compare two sets of stripes and identify leaves with different hashes, which are the stripes with non-empty symmetric difference between two versions.
 This allows us to determine stripes we need in time $\Ot{|D|}$.
-We just need to update the auxiliary data structure appropriately after each $\Mark$ operation.
+We also need to update the SSR structure appropriately after each $\Mark$ operation.

 \end{proof}